-J F Fleet mentions an inscription of 1068 CE, found at Balagami (Epigraphia Carnatica vol VII, Shimoga dist) tells that it was at Kuruvatti and in the Tungabhadra river that the Western Chalukya king Ahavamalla-Someshvara I “by supreme act of austerity ascended the heaven”.
-A reference of this is also found in the Vikramankadeva-charita of Bilhana, which mentions that the king in question, being attacked by a malignant fever for which no remedies were found to be of any avail, went to Tungabhadra, and there, after bathing and meditating on Shiva, walked into the river until its waters reached his throat, and so ended his own life.
+During the Western Chalukya period, the town was made famous by king Someshvara I. An inscription an Balligavi mentions that on 29th March 1068 CE, king Someshvara I performed the rites of supreme yoga and in the Tungabhadra at Kuruvatti, the master of the world Ahvamalla ascended to heaven.
+A reference of this is also found in the Vikramankadeva-charita of Bilhana, which mentions that the king, being attacked by a malignant fever for which no remedies were found to be of any avail, went to Tungabhadra, and there, after bathing and meditating on Shiva, walked into the river until its waters reached his throat, and so ended his own life.

-There are three bracket figures left on the eastern entrance.
-The other bracket figures have been moved to various British museums during their rule.
-These bracket figures have been considered among the best specimen of the Hoysala period.
-James Fergusson writes ‘All the details are sharp and the carving so good that even at Halebid it would be difficult to prove out any individual piece showing more complete mastery over the material than the brackets representing female figures with encircling wraths on the fronts and inner sides of the capitals at the east entrance’.
+About these bracket figures, James Fergusson writes ‘All the details are sharp and the carving so good that even at Halebid it would be difficult to prove out any individual piece showing more complete mastery over the material than the brackets representing female figures with encircling wraths on the fronts and inner sides of the capitals at the east entrance’.

 - On the wall behind the sculpture of a royal personage in the southern entrance into the Mallikarjuna temple – ARIE, 1952-52, no B 218 – dated in the Chalukya-Vikrama year 11, corresponding to 1087 CE – Damaged, records that the Urodeyas of the Brahmapuri village Kuruvatti made a gift of land for flower garden and entructed it to Abhinava Va[ji]dev.

-- On a slab set up near the Kalleshvara Temple – South Indian Inscriptions vol IX, no 165 – dated in the Chalukya-Vikrama year 24, corresponding to 1099 CE – the record refers itself to the reign of the Chalukya king Tribhuvanamalladeva (Vikramaditya VI), under whom Suresvara-Panditadeva was ruling Bennevuru-12.
+- On a slab set up near the Kalleshvara Temple – South Indian Inscriptions vol IX, no 165 – dated in the Chalukya-Vikrama year 24, corresponding to 1099 CE – refers itself to the reign of the Western Chalukya king Vikramaditya VI – Suresvara-Panditadeva was ruling Bennevuru-12.
 It records the grant of land and taxes on grass, firewood, vegetables, fruits and cotton exported from and imported into the village Kuruvatti, together with a money grant, for the service of the god Abhinava-Somesvara and for feeding ascetics in the temple, made by the two-hundred Mahajanas of the village with their chief Kalidasa, in the presence of Lakulisvara-Pandita.
 It describes the genealogy of the Dandanayaka Kalidasa and the warlike and religious spirit of the two-hundred learned Brahmans of Kuruvatti.
 Kalidasa is described as a Brahman of Visvamitra-gotra and is called gotra-pavitra.
 Lakulisa-Pandita’s spiritual teachers are also named.
 The record has excellent poetical merits.
 It is stated to have been composed by Srikanthasuri.
 The engraver was Kaloja.

-- On a slab set up in Mallikarjuna temple - South Indian Inscriptions vol IX, no 169 – dated in the Chalukya-Vikrama year 29, 1104 CE – It refers itself to the reign of the Chalukya king Tribhuvanamalladeva (Vikramaditya VI) and states that the Mahajanas of the agrahara of Gandaradityana-Holalu having compalined to the emperor that the Manneya Boppaya, who had captured Holalu, was plundering the village and killing even the Brahmans, the emperor sent for him, chastised him and took from him an undertaking that he and his descendants would not have a claim to the Manneya of Holalu.
-Boppaya did so in the presence of the people of the thirtytwo-thousand province contrining Bennevuru-12, Nirugunda, the two Hadangiles, Mangola, Bidirahalli, Hahanuru, Honnavalli, Kuruvatti and Balguli; and after drinking water at the temple of Tripurantakadeva, he set up this stone.
+- On a slab set up in Mallikarjuna temple – South Indian Inscriptions vol IX, no 169 – dated in the Chalukya-Vikrama year 29, 1104 CE – refers to the reign of the Western Chalukya king Vikramaditya VI – states that the Mahajanas of the agrahara of Gandaradityana-Holalu having complained to the emperor that the Manneya Boppaya, who had captured Holalu, was plundering the village and killing even the Brahmans, the emperor sent for him, chastised him and took from him an undertaking that he and his descendants would not have a claim to the Manneya of Holalu.
+Boppaya did so in the presence of the people of the thirty-two-thousand province contriving Bennevuru-12, Nirugunda, the two Hadangiles, Mangola, Bidirahalli, Hahanuru, Honnavalli, Kuruvatti and Balguli; and after drinking water at the temple of Tripurantakadeva, he set up this stone.

 - On a broken slab lying near the Anjaneya temple – South Indian Inscriptions vol IX, no 290 – This consists of two parts and is much damaged.
-Its date is lost but it refers itself to the reign of the Chalukya king Tribhuvanamalladeva (Vikramaditya VI) and mentions his subordinate Mahamandalesvara Sankaradeva.
+Its date is lost but it refers itself to the reign of the Western Chalukya king Vikramaditya VI – mentions his subordinate Mahamandalesvara Sankaradeva.
 From the second part it appears that a gift of land was made.

-- On the same beam as above – South Indian Inscriptions vol IX, no 320 – dated in Saka 1117, corresponding to 1194 CE – It refers to the reign of the Hoysala king Vira-Ballala (II) and records that while the king was in the neelevidu of Balguli, he made a gift of villages Bada and Mukkurabbe in Bennevuru-12 to Lokabharana-Munindra for repairs, offerings and etc. to the temple of Ahavamallesvara.
+- On the same beam as above – South Indian Inscriptions vol IX, no 320 – dated in Saka 1117, corresponding to 1194 CE – refers to the reign of the Hoysala king Vira-Ballala II – records that while the king was in the neelevidu of Balguli, he made a gift of villages Bada and Mukkurabbe in Bennevuru-12 to Lokabharana-Munindra for repairs, offerings and etc. to the temple of Ahavamallesvara.
 Chandarasa of Bennevuru-12 is mentioned.

 - On the same beam as above – South Indian Inscriptions vol IX, no 390 – This much multilated and dated in Saka 1117, corresponding to 1194 CE – It states that Ballala-Bhupa, probably the son-in-law of the Gutta chief Vikramaditya II, made some gift to Lokabharana-Munindra for the service of the god Ahavamallesvara.